Sara Corning

-Sara Corning (March 16, 1872 – May 5, 1969) was a Canadian nurse and humanitarian.
+Sara Corning (March 16, 1872 – May 5, 1969) was a Canadian nurse from Nova Scotia and humanitarian in the Mediterranean during the Greco-Turkish War who established orphanages for Greek and Armenian children.

 Early life

 Corning was born in Chegoggin, Nova Scotia, the daughter Captain Samuel and Delilah (Churchill) Corning.
 She trained as a nurse in New Hampshire.
 Sara is listed as a graduate of the Mary Hitchcock Memorial Hospital School of Nursing in Hanover, New Hampshire in 1899.

 Career

+After training at Hitchcock Hospital in Hanover, New Hampshire, she likely worked as a nurse in New Hampshire for almost 20 years.
+In 1917, she returned to Nova Scotia to help the victims of the Halifax Explosion.

-She joined the U.S. Red Cross during the First World War and subsequently signed on with Near East Relief.
-In 1919, Corning was stationed at an orphanage near Yerevan in the recently-declared Republic of Armenia.
+In 1918, she joined the American Red Cross during the First World War and subsequently signed on with Near East Relief.
+Despite the Armistice, the Greco-Turkish War continued to rage on.
+In 1919, Corning was stationed at an orphanage near Yerevan in the recently declared Republic of Armenia.
 She next worked as an aid worker at Anatolia College in Merzifon, Turkey.
 In 1922, Corning travelled to Constantinople, where Near East Relief was headquartered.

 At the end of 1922, Corning was sent to Smyrna.
 While the Turkish army was capturing the city, Corning gathered orphaned children and led them through the city to safety aboard an American ship, where they were then taken to Constantinople.
+She is credited with saving over 5,000 Armenian children.
 She later established an orphanage for the children on the Greek island of Syros.
+She personally adopted five girl orphans from Greece and funded their education.

 In June 1923, King George II of Greece presented her with the Order of the Knights of St. Xavier for her courage and bravery.

+She continued working at Anatolia College until it closed in 1930.